 While it varies by brand and product, a common industry benchmark is that a fabric roll with 40 or fewer penalty points per 100 square yards is considered "first quality" or acceptable.
 However, for high-end applications, brands may set a stricter limit, such as 20-25 points.

 No, other systems like the 10-Point System and Graniteville "78" system exist.
-However, the 4-Point System is the most widely adopted and universally understood standard in the global apparel and textile industry today due to its simplicity and objectivity.
+However, the 4-Point System is the most widely adopted and universally understood standard in the global apparel and textile industry today due to its standardized point assignment and global adoption across 80+ countries.

 Yes, the 4-Point System is versatile and can be applied to a wide range of fabrics, from wovens to knits, and from solids to prints.
 However, the acceptance criteria (the maximum allowable points) may be adjusted based on the fabric's construction, price, and intended use.